Is Rice Gluten-Free?

 - Don’t buy rice in bulk bins.

-- Call ahead to restaurants and ask whether certain items on the menu are gluten-free.
+- Call restaurants in advance and ask whether certain items on the menu are gluten-free.

 - When dining out, ask for plain rice with no seasonings or other ingredients.

-- When shopping, check labels to make sure a food is truly gluten-free.
+- When shopping, check labels to make sure the food you are buying is truly gluten-free.

 - Call the manufacturer of the food brand for more information if it’s not clear from the label whether the product has gluten.

 If you’re allergic to or sensitive to gluten or have celiac disease, it’s safe to eat all types of natural rice.
 If you’re not sure that your dish is fully gluten-free, it’s best to avoid it.

 Is gluten-free rice safe for people with celiac disease?

 Yes, rice is a popular grain for those who have celiac disease.
 Rice flour can also take the place of wheat.
 But you should still take precautions when buying rice.
 Try to find rice that is specifically labeled or certified as gluten-free.
 That way you can be more sure your rice wasn't processed in a place where it might come in contact with other gluten-containing grains, including wheat, barley, or rye.

 Rice is naturally gluten-free, so it's a good choice of grain for anyone who wants to avoid gluten due to celiac disease, gluten intolerance, or other reasons.
 It's a good idea to check that the rice you're buying isn't processed in a place with other grains containing gluten, especially if you really need to avoid all gluten.
 Watch out for rice dishes prepared with sauces or other ingredients with gluten.